Oil Soars As Hamas Attack On Israel Sparks War - UrduPoint

 Oil Soars As Hamas Attack On Israel Sparks War

-Benchmark oil contracts Brent and WTI soared more than five percent in earlier Asian deals before easing back somewhat.
+Benchmark oil contracts Brent and WTI soared more than five percent in early Asian deals before easing back slightly, recovering some of the past week's dip.

 The worsening crisis sent shockwaves through global equity markets, although energy companies were boosted by higher oil prices which lift their profits and revenues.